 Some typical specifications that can be achieved only through the use of a native token:

-Permissionless International Payments that’s open to the World: Ubinodes opens international consultancy services to an entire world of businesses and consultants.
+Permissionless International Payments which are open to the World: Ubinodes opens international consultancy services to an entire world of businesses and consultants.
 To ensure fair and non-discriminatory access, a single token unconnected to any outside economy is required.
 Any fiat currency would create barriers to those who cannot use that currency and make the Ubinodes economy vulnerable to manipulation by the government backing that currency.

-Low transaction costs for micro-transactions: As Ubinodes opens international consultancy services to the global market, prices will be reduced by knowledge sharing and economy of scale while volume will increase as businesses turn toward Ubinodes.
+Low transaction costs for micro-transactions: As Ubinodes opens international consultancy services to the global market, prices will be reduced by knowledge sharing and economies of scale while volume will increase as businesses turn toward Ubinodes.
 It will become a micro-transaction driven economy.
 While fiat currencies have high fixed transaction costs for regulatory reasons, a micro-transaction network makes new forms of value creation possible.
-To make such a network function a transactional token tailor-made for micro-transactions is required.
+To make such a network function, a transactional token tailor-made for micro-transactions is required.

 Fiduciary guarantee: As the network is based on trusted inter-connections, parties may need fiduciary services in order to protect large transactions.
 Sometimes the risk associated with the financial transaction may require protection against loss.
 The liquidity of the transacted tokens allow Ubinodes to cover for the risks associated with the transactions based on its own token.
 The wealth created by Ubinodes activities is enough to cover the financial losses of its own token.
 Such function is impossible if the organization is using a third party value of transfer, whether it is fiat money or another cryptocurrency as it would be equivalent to borrowing liquidity or wealth from outside.

-For these reasons and more, it’s clear that if we want to achieve our economic goal a native token is required.
+For these reasons and more, it’s clear that if we want to achieve our economic goal, a native token is required.